denysdovhan/bash-handbook/README.md

 # output of ls will be written to a file
 ls -l > list.txt

-# append output o a file
+# append output to a file
 ls -a >> list.txt

 # all errors will be written to a file